KupferudelWolf/AetherWiki/Technology/Technology.md

 In Luxtia, personal computers are rather large and slow, resembling Earthly computers of the late 1990s.

 ### Personal Computers
-Most fae living in the urban regions of the [citadels](<../Locations/Citadel.md>) have a personal computer per household.
+Most fae living in the urban regions of the [citadels](<../Locations/Citadel.md>) have one personal computer per household.

 PCs are very modular and generally built for many purposes.
 They often use a trackball (rather than a mouse) but otherwise include the machine itself, a cathode-ray tube monitor for display, and a keyboard.
 Other peripherals include alternative control devices, scanners, printers, and speakers.